Help! Finder is not responding on Mac

 -

-From the list, select Finder and press Relaunch.
+From the list, select Finder and click Relaunch.

-Personally, I'm not a huge fan of manually running maintenance scripts, as it involves patience and Terminal.
-I prefer to use the Apple notarized third-party tool CleanMyMac X instead.
-They have a simple Maintenance Module, which can run scripts in just a few clicks.
-Here's how:
+Personally, I'm not a huge fan of manually running maintenance tasks, as it involves patience and Terminal.
+I prefer using the Apple notarized third-party tool CleanMyMac instead.
+It comes with a powerful Performance module, which can run scripts in just a few clicks.
+Here's how to use this smart utility:

 -